Skip to main content

 History

 Kensington Mansion is a Renaissance Revival Villa style mansion built between 1852-1854 as part of the Headquarters Plantation.
-Its builder, Colonel Richard Singleton, was a wealthy planter of cotton.
-His sister was Angelica Singleton Van Buren, daughter-in-law and hostess of President Martin Van Buren in the White House.
 It has 29 rooms and 12,000 square feet of floor space.
 Stylistically, Kensington is a contradiction.
 At its most basic, the home is a wooden farmhouse.
-The construction materials and design reflect the occupants’ need for functionality.
-The Italianate and Second Empire flourishes, on the other hand, are superfluous and wedged whimsically into the design.
-While both styles are significant in their own rights, the combination found at Kensington makes the site singular in South Carolina.
-The style reflects its owner’s experience in the antebellum South: existing in a culture entirely dependent upon agriculture, while simultaneously seeking luxury and wealth on an international scale.
+The construction materials and design reflect the owners’ need for functionality.
+The Italianate and Second Empire flourishes, on the other hand, are lavish and wedged whimsically into the design.
+While both styles are significant in their own rights, the combination found at Kensington makes the site unique in South Carolina.
+They reflect its owners’ experience in the antebellum South: existing in a culture entirely dependent upon slave-based agriculture while simultaneously seeking luxury and wealth on an international scale.

-International Paper, formerly Union Camp, purchased the Kensington property in the early 1980s and restored the mansion after it had beeen used as a storage area for farm equipment, fertilizer and feed for animals.
-Over the years, IP has used the property for a variety of company and community purposes and the property has had varying levels of public access.
+Sylvamo, formerly International Paper and Union Camp, purchased the Kensington property in the early 1980s and restored the mansion after it had been used as a storage area for farm equipment, fertilizer, and feed for animals.
+Over the years, Sylvamo has used the property for a variety of company and community purposes and the property has had varying levels of public access.
 At this time, Kensington will be opened for select tours one to two times per year to offer the community a chance to learn about the site.

 Newsletter Signup